All Episodes

 Yes.

-Uh, and the uh in the House, by the way, they've got people that want the fairness doctrine.
+And in the House, by the way, they've got people that want the fairness doctrine.

-But look, the bottom line is that your suspicions, based on your instincts are accurate.
+But look, the bottom line is that your suspicions, based on your instincts, are accurate.

-It's not the fairness doctrine.
+It is not the fairness doctrine.

-They're not gonna call it that.
+They're not going to call it that.

-And it's uh that where they cannot succeed.
+And it's that where they cannot succeed.

 Liberalism does not flourish in a free market.